aaronchenwei/survey-on-lakehouse/index.md

 > A data lakehouse is a data solution concept that combines elements of the **data warehouse** with those of the **data lake**.
 >
-> Data lakehouses implement data warehouses’ data structures and management features for data lakes, which are typically more cost-effective for data storage.
+> Data lakehouses implement data warehouses' data structures and management features for data lakes, which are typically more cost-effective for data storage.
 Data lakehouses are useful to data scientists as they enable machine learning and business intelligence.